Profinite properties of Coxeter groups: Goodness and applications

 \begin{remark} If every group $G\in\calg$ is isomorphic to the cyclic group of order $2$ and the graph $\Gamma$ is finite, then the periagroup $\Pi(\Gamma,\calg,m)$ is exactly the Coxeter group with graph $\Gamma$ and edge-labelling $m$. \end{remark}

 \begin{thm}~\cite[Theorem~1.2]{Genevois2024} Let $\Pi(\Gamma,\calg,m)$ be a periagroup with $\Gamma$ finite.
-Then, there exists a finite graph $\Phi$ and a collection $\calh$ indexed by $V(\Phi)$ of groups isomorphic to groups from $G$ such that the periagroup $\Pi(\Gamma,\calg,m)$ virtually embeds into the graph product $\Phi \calh$ as a virtual retract. \end{thm} \begin{corollary} Let $W$ be a Coxeter group.
-Then, $W$ is virtually a virtual retract of a right-angled Coxeter group. \end{corollary}
+Then, there exists a finite graph $\Phi$ and a collection $\calh$ indexed by $V(\Phi)$ of groups isomorphic to groups from $\calg$ such that the periagroup $\Pi(\Gamma,\calg,m)$ virtually embeds into the graph product $\Phi \calh$ as a virtual retract. \end{thm}